lakshmi0470/devops/README.md

 # devops
-welcome to the demo of the projects
+welcome to the demo of the projects heyy